August 21, 1872– Aubrey Beardsley:

 “He has a face like a silver hatchet, and grass green hair.”

-After Wilde’s arrest and imprisonment in 1895, Beardsley courted controversy by moving to the Geneux Hotel, in a suite where Wilde had lived in 1893 while writing his play An Ideal Husband and exploring his keen interest in rent-boys.
-The address had been made notorious by Wilde’s trial as a place of homosexual assignations.
-With his own sexuality a matter of public speculation by Wilde’s imprisonment, I think maybe Beardsley needed a special spot to reflect on the impact of the whole Wilde affair while still seeking to provoke the public.
+After Wilde’s arrest and imprisonment in 1895, Beardsley courted controversy by bravely moving into the Geneux Hotel, taking the suite where Wilde had lived in 1893 while writing his play An Ideal Husband and exploring his keen interest in rent-boys.
+The address became notorious during Wilde’s trial as a place where there were same-sex assignations.
+His own queerness was a matter of public speculation after Wilde’s imprisonment, and I think maybe Beardsley needed a special spot to reflect on the impact of the whole Wilde affair while still seeking to provoke the public.

-This is how I like to imagine Beardsley: an artist who went beyond the limits of popular taste, both in terms of style and sexual orientation.
-Imagine Beardsley sitting in those rooms at the Geneux, pondering Wilde’s downfall at the very scene of his scandalous crimes; reflecting on his own subversive sexual interests; sniffing the bedding for traces of male-on-male action, and wondering if things would ever change.
+This is how I like to imagine Beardsley, an artist who went beyond the limits of popular taste, both in terms of style and sexual content: sitting in those rooms at the hotel, reflecting on Wilde’s fall in the rooms where the scandalous crimes occurred, pondering his own subversive sexual nature, and sniffing around for vestiges of past male-on-male action, wondering if things could ever change.

-Perhaps because of his progressing illness and his mother’s influence, Beardsley converted to Roman Catholicism in March 1897, and then he begged his publisher to “destroy all copies of Lysistrata and bad drawings… by all that is holy all obscene drawings”.
-The publisher ignored Beardsley’s wishes, and actually continued to sell reproductions of his work long after Beardsley’s untimely demise.
+Perhaps because of his progressing ill health, Beardsley converted to Roman Catholicism in1897, and then he begged his publisher to “destroy all copies of Lysistrata and bad drawings… by all that is holy all obscene drawings“.
+His publisher ignored Beardsley’s wishes, and continued to sell reproductions of his work long after Beardsley’s untimely demise.

-In the 21st century, Beardsley is viewed as a satirical artist, with a gift for caricature and the grotesque.
-He also created revolutionary designs, images and patterns of unsurpassed beauty.
+In our own 21st century, Beardsley is mostly considered to be a satirical artist, with a special gift for caricature and for the grotesque.
+He created revolutionary designs, images and patterns of unsurpassed beauty.
 I totally dig his work.
 I hope you will also.